fpga-spelling/fpga-spelling/readme.md

 ![banner](doc/banner.png)

-Dictionary with common FPGA terms, to be used with spell checking software.
+Dictionary with common FPGA terms, for use with spell checking software.
+To avoid false negatives on common FPGA terms that are not available in the standard English dictionary.

 ## Contents